pzk3/casperiv.dev/src/data/posts/update-snailycad.md

 ---
-title: Updating SnailyCAD to a new version.
+title: Updating SnailyCAD to a new version
 created_at: April 16, 2021
 updated_at: April 24, 2021
 intro: How to update SnailyCAD